hyurl/sfn/docs/v06x/en-US/http-controller.md

 ## Bind Multiple Methods and Returns Many Values.

 In an HttpController, if several methods are bound to the same route, these methods will be called accordingly.
-Except SSE, with other request modes, only the first valid (non-`undefined`) value will be sent to the client.
+Except for SSE, with other request modes, only the first valid (non-undefined) value will be sent to the client.
 Even multiple methods are bound, a controller will only be instantiated once, `init()` and `destroy()` methods will also be called only once.
 However, if a route is bound to multiple controllers, they will all be instantiated accordingly, and their `init()` and `destroy()` methods will be called as expected.

 However, if it's an SSE route, then all the returning values of all bound methods will be sent to the client accordingly, and, if the method is a generator, any values `yield`ed by it will be sent as well. that means you can use a generator to send data continuously.